rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ## Motivation

 The primary motivation for the introduction of smaller ETH bonds in this form is twofold.
 First, lower ETH bonds allow for the same amount of bonded ETH to support a larger volume of rETH, this helps unlock growth for the protocol, as it has been primarily limited by lack of Node Operators in the months preceding this proposal.
-Second, lower ETH bonds increase the profitability for Node Operators, allowing the protocol to grow and compete favorably with alternative liquid staking providers.
+Second, lower ETH bonds increase the profitability of Rocket Pool as a protocol, allowing it to grow and compete favorably with alternative liquid staking providers.

 The innovation of a bond curve as opposed to a flat smaller allowable ETH bond is motivated by the need to maintain a base-level stake to mitigate MEV theft, slashing penalties, and abandonment; while meeting the core goal of improved capital efficiency.